jwatkins26/js-RockPaperScissors/README.md

 # js-RockPaperScissors
-Basic rock paper scissors game in Javascript.
+Rock Paper Scissors game played in the console.
+Best of 5 wins.